Timothy Dalton

 A scene from 'Agatha'

-A significant moment in the early 80s was the appearance of the sci-fi action film "Flash Gordon" by Mike Hodges, where Timothy played Prince Barin.
-However, Dalton considers his acting career to have truly begun with Julian Amyes's melodramatic TV series "Jane Eyre" in 1983.
-His Mr. Rochester is among the most natural and convincing of all adaptations, possibly because the film stayed true to every jot of Charlotte Brontë's original novel.
+A significant moment in the early 80s was the release of Mike Hodges's sci-fi action film "Flash Gordon," where Timothy played Prince Barin.
+However, Dalton considers his acting career to have truly taken off with Julian Amyes's melodramatic TV series "Jane Eyre" in 1983.
+His Mr. Rochester ranks among the most natural and convincing of all adaptations, possibly because the film stayed true to every detail of Charlotte Brontë's original novel.

 Timothy Dalton in the mini-series 'Jane Eyre'